kshedden/EstimatingEquationsRegression.jl/README.md

 This package fits regression models to data using estimating equations.
 Estimating equations are useful for carrying out regression analysis when the data are not independent, or when there are certain forms of heteroscedasticity.
-This package currently support three methods:
+This package currently support four methods:

 * Generalized Estimating Equations (GEE)

 * Quadratic Inference Functions (QIF)

 * Generalized Expectile Estimating Equations (GEEE)

+* Mean, variance, and association modeling (GEE2)

 ````julia
 using EstimatingEquationsRegression, Random, RDatasets, StatsModels, Plots